-STAT 3243 Computer-Packaged Statistics (3 credit hours)

-This course is a transition from the basic concepts of statistics, as learned in Statistical Methods, towards the way applied statistical work is typically done at the present time.
-The course covers common statistical procedures as they are done in the Statistical Package for the Social Sciences (SPSS).
+STAT 3243 Computer-Packaged Statistics (3 credit hours) The course is a transition from the basic concept of statistics, as learned in Statistical Methods, toward the way applied statistical work usually is done at the present time.
+The course covers common statistical procedures as they are done in Systat for Windows.
 Prerequisite: Statistical Methods (STAT 3143)